Last night's workout was a brutal one. By the title of this article, you can guess for yourself it was challenging to say the least.

-Most people do not realize that your hamstrings, glutes and lower back help provide you with strength in your squatting / deadlifting movements, and they also are heavily responsible for speed in running.
+Most people do not realize that your hamstrings, glutes and lower back help provide you with the most essential strength in your squatting / deadlifting movements, and the posterior chain is also are heavily responsible for speed in running.

 People think some half hearted leg extensions and leg presses are all you need for leg development.
 I would assume that with all the information out there, people would have more knowledge but it looks like people are just more confused.

 Weak hamstrings are also a contributing factor for knee injuries, back pain and a host of other problems that we see all too often in athletes.
 MANY athletes today can NOT perform a proper bodyweight squat.

 How can a young teenager struggle to perform a full range bodyweight squat?!?!?
 It blows my mind.

 Being unable to squat to parallel or slightly below is like saying you can't sit on the toilet!